The-Foreigners/The-Foreigners.github.io/objectives.md

 ## Tactics

 - DON'T BUNCH UP!!
-FOCUS FIRE!! l
+FOCUS FIRE!!

 - WATCH THE ACTION ECONOMY.

 - PRACTICE AVOIDING COUNTERSPELL.
   - Stay beyond 60ft range.
   - Use cover to prevent casting being seen.
   - Keep track of reactions.

 - USE REACTION TO IDENTIFY A SPELL AS IT IS CAST.
   - Use to cast dispel at appropriate level.
   - Do especially for non-obvious effects.
   - Review XGtE on perceiving a caster at work (e.g. Charm/Suggestion).
   - From XGtE, DC is INT(Arcana) 15 + Spell Level (with advantage if cleric).
     - What if it is an innate ability from a creature you've seen before?

-- ATTEMPT BREAKING CONCENTRATION BY HOLDING DAMAGE.
+- BREAK POTENTIAL CONCENTRATION BY HOLDING DAMAGE UNTIL CASTER'S TURN.

 - KEEP ACCURATE ROUND COUNT FOR SPELL EFFECTS.